Eastward spread of Western learning: Jesuit China missions

 Before the industrial revolution, China had been the most powerful and prosperous country in the world.
 However, the direct contact of Chinese and Western civilizations did not occur until the arrival of Jesuit missionaries in China in 1600.
 While bringing back Chinese philosophies, especially Confucianism, to the Enlightenment Europe, these missionaries were the pioneers of spreading Western civilization to China.
-According to Chinese encyclopedia Siku Quanshu, Qiankun Tiyi [Explication of the Structure of Heaven and Earth] by Matteo Ricci was the first book that introduced Western learning to China.
+According to the Chinese encyclopedia Complete Library of the Four Treasuries, Qiankun Tiyi [Explication of the Structure of Heaven and Earth] by Matteo Ricci was the first book that introduced Western learning to China.
 The mission was widely regarded the first wave of the eastward spread of Western learning.

 With the popularization of Christianity in China, the increasing Western knowledge in China contributed to the rise of Shixue (实学 (實學)), which focused more on practice and evidence.
 The scholars of Shixue reshaped the school education with the introduction of mathematics in addition to the traditional Four Books and Five Classics.
 However, this trend was halted when Kangxi Emperor of Qing decided to ban the religion due to the religion's lack of respect to Chinese rites in 1717.
 Subsequently, the Roman Catholic Church canceled the Jesuit mission to China in 1773.